BBNaija: Yousef becomes deputy as Peace emerges first Head of House on the show

 Peace receives HOH Chain

-Peace officially tbecomeshe first housemate to receive the gift from biggie and will pass it down to the next HOH.
+Peace officially becomes the first housemate to receive the gift from biggie and will pass it down to the next HOH.

 Housemates check out the HOH lounge